|+44-20-7097-4635||https://bana.io (opens new window)|

 - English and Swahili: Native.

 - Arabic: Intermediate.
-I own an apartment in Marrakech, Morocco.
-I have lived in Cairo, Egypt and have travelled several times to the UAE.
+I have lived in Marrakech, Morocco for almost two years.
+I have also lived in Cairo, Egypt and have travelled several times to the UAE.